Everyone involved in The Meaning of Catholic adheres to this confession.

 I confess the Nicene, Athanasian, Pauline and Apostles creeds in the sense and understanding which the Church has always confessed.
 I condemn all errors in the Syllabus Errorum of Bl.
 Pius IX, the Lamentabile of St. Pius X, and profess the Oath Against Modernism.
 I believe all matters of faith and morals that the Church has always taught according to their particular Theological Note.

-I confess the Declaration of Truths of His Emminence Cardinal Burke et al.
+I confess the Declaration of Truths of His Eminence Cardinal Burke et al.

 I confess the Immutable Truths about Matrimony of His Excellency Bishop Schneider et al.